 It is an employee's responsibility when using legally (prescription) obtained drugs to notify his or her immediate supervisor of any and all symptoms, which may render him or her "unfit for duty".
-Job performance or attendance deficiencies resulting from abuse and/or inappropriate use shall be cause for disciplinary action.
+Job performance or attendance deficiencies resulting from abuse and/or inappropriate use may be grounds for disciplinary action, up to and including dismissal.